HelmholtzAI-Consultants-Munich/pytorch_fnet/README.md

 python workflow_pt2.py
 ```

-## System Requirements
-Installing on Linux is recommended (we have used Ubuntu 16.04).

-An nVIDIA graphics card with >10GB of ram (we have used an nVIDIA Titan X Pascal) with current drivers installed (we have used nVIDIA driver version 390.48).

 ## Step-to-step guide of infection workflow
  This workflow is aimed for use each time a new dataset is acquired.
 During acquisition of the new dataset the following requirements must be met: